Friday, September 20, 2024

 At a certain signal, everyone runs to the word on the floor that matches the word in their own piece of paper.

-v Nothing, something.
-Use words for quantities in both school language and home language.
+Nothing, something.
+Use words for amounts in both school language and home language.
 Everyone can increase their vocabulary.

 Twins